sh19910711/google-summer-of-code-2016/ruby-rails-web-console.md

 and the main focus is to support ___"auto-completion"___ feature, which is to help us typing commands speedy and quickly on the console.

-Also, this project is getting into ways to extend Web Console.
-The main goal of the project is to create ___"built-in commands"___ and its architecture, which makes Web Console more extendable, and it can open the door to yet another contributors.
+And also, this project is getting into ways to extend Web Console.
+The other goal of the project is to create ___"built-in commands"___ and its architecture, which makes Web Console more extendable, and it can open the door to yet another contributors.